boltops-tools/terraspace-docs/generators.md

 # Generators

-Terraspace providers generators in the form of the `new` command.
+Terraspace providers generators with the `new` command.
 Here's an example of the starter structure it creates for you:

     $ terraspace new project hcl-aws --bucket my-bucket # default provider is aws => Creating new project called hcl-aws.